About this event

 David and the adolescent journey

-The ABC of lupus: Antibodies, brains and colleagues
+Antibodies, brain and colleagues

 Professor Betty Diamond, Professor, Feinstein Institutes for Medical Research